unlikelyso/unlikelyso/src/blog/top-10-mistakes-startups-make-in-user-research-without-a-designer.md

     Well-intentioned teams that believe in listening to users can make the mistake of creating a list of features and then sending users a survey asking which ones they want.
 I have seen this multiple times.
-In most cases, the surveys are biased and can lead the company to draw faulty assumptions.
-Crafting unbiased questions is difficult if the team has not been trained.
+In most cases, the surveys are biased and can lead the company to draw faulty assumptions. <a
+    href="https://www.userinterviews.com/ux-research-field-guide-chapter/surveys">Crafting unbiased questions</a>
+    is difficult if the team has not been trained.
 Surveys can be helpful if the team has performed qualitative research and uses them to falsify hypotheses.
 Otherwise, creating roadmaps based on survey results can potentially waste time and money.